 The MO Award statuette that Ziggy received after being voted the winner of the 31st Australian Entertainment MO Award in the category of One Man Performer Band.
 Ziggy was also nominated in the category of Instrumental or Vocal Instrumental Performer.
 A large graphic is available on the Downloads page.

 One of the two nominations that Ziggy received in 2007 in the prestigious Australian Entertainment MO Awards.
 His peers voted for Ziggy in the categories of Instrumental or Vocal Instrumental Performer and One Man Performer Band for which he subsequently won the MO Award.

 This page from the CTC Cruises brochure features Ziggy as one of the star entertainers on board the Russian cruise ship Aleksandr Pushkin.
-Ziggy performed for decades on board a huge variety of cruise liners and was always in demand for such engagements.
+Ziggy performed regularly for 40 years on board a huge variety of cruise liners and was always in demand for such engagements.

 The artistes and musicians of the huge Copacabana stage production at the Bankstown Town Hall Theatre Restaurant in 1982.
 The show featured comedian Sean Kramer, multi-instrumentalist Carl Barriteau, vocalist Samantha Campbell, guitarist Ziggy Zapata and the Col Duane Orchestra.
 Ted Hertmanni, the manager of this amazing venue is on the left.

 Part of the advertisement for the long-running Sydney Smiles production at the prestigious Bankstown Town Hall Theatre Restaurant, featuring Ziggy Zapata as the headline artiste.
 Ziggy performed in many of the spectacular shows at this major Sydney venue, playing to packed houses every night.